Yoga For Heart Health: What Are the Benefits?

 It May Also Help You Manage Heart Palpitations

-Yoga may also help those who experience abnormal heart rhythm, also known as atrial fibrillation, or Afib — characterized by rapid and irregular beating that can lead to stroke and other complications.
+Yoga may also help those who experience abnormal heart rhythm, also known as atrial fibrillation or AFib—characterised by rapid and irregular beating that can lead to stroke and other complications.

-For example, one study found that practicing yoga can create a lower number of episodes from Afib and could even serve as a treatment for those who experience Afib conditions.
+For example, one study found that practising yoga can create a lower number of episodes of AF, and could even serve as a treatment for those who experience AF conditions.

-If you’re new to yoga, starting out with a restorative yoga practice may be a smart way to work your way to a more rigorous class, such as vinyasa.
-Regardless of the type of yoga, most classes will offer a healthy mix of breathing, meditation, and postures.
+If you're new to yoga, starting out with a restorative yoga practice may be a smart way to work your way up to a more rigorous class, such as vinyasa.
+Regardless of the type of yoga, most classes will offer a healthy mix of breathing, meditation and postures.

 Bottom line: Yoga can help you build strength and get into the habit of moving regularly while being mindful of your stress levels, both of which can help you keep your heart health in check.
 Need help getting started?
 Consider downloading the Nike Training Club App for tips!